Javran/Thinking-dumps/sicp/ch05/5_3_2_maintaining_the_illusion_of_infinite_memory.md

     So in `list-stack-rewrites.scm` I've refined some of these patterns to make it more general.

+* Note that rewriting the original instruction list might make tracing difficult, because we needs to keep track of the correspondence between original instruction list and the new one.
+This is doable by bookkeeping the relationship when apply rewriting rules, but I think this might be complicated and I'm not going to try that.

 TODO: make it work with the legacy one?

 # Implementation of a stop-and-copy garbage collector